 Check out this black textured leather belt here.

-Leather sourced from crocodile, lizard, stingray, or ostrich hides inherently have distinct natural patterns and textures pressed into the leather.
+Leather sourced from crocodile, lizard, stingray, or ostrich hides inherently has distinct natural patterns and textures pressed into it.
 These make for unique statement belts bolder than smooth leather.
 Another option is leather stamped or embossed with various basketweaves, floral, or abstract figured patterns and textures.

 Reversible Leather Belts